apache/nuttx/configs/sama5d4-ek/README.txt

        mv nuttx.bin dramboot.bin

    4. Build the "real" DRAM configuration.
 This will create the nuttx.hex that you will load using dramboot.
+Note that you must select CONFIG_SAMA5D4EK_DRAM_BOOT=y.
+This controls the origin at which the code is linked and positions it correctly for the DRAMBOOT program.

    5. Restart the system holding DIS_BOOT.
-You should see the RamBOOT prompt on the 115200 8N1 serial console (and nothing) more.
+You should see the RomBOOT prompt on the 115200 8N1 serial console (and nothing) more.
 Hit the ENTER key with the focus on your terminal window a few time.
       This will enable JTAG.